-Successful time management at work requires priority when you organize your to-do list.
+Successful time management for executive assistants requires priority when you organize your to-do list.
 Reduce your workload by first avoiding activities that have no place in your day.
 Then, prioritize the top three or four items on your to-do list, getting them out of the way first.

 Check your list of things to do to see if they are prioritized in order of priority rather than by how quickly you need to get them done.
 Your urgent obligations are related with the success of someone else’s aims, while your important tasks help you get closer to your own.
 Sometimes we allow the immediate to take precedence over what might better serve the company’s long-term interests.